 Being attacked by a dog can be a painful, terrifying experience, but that is just the beginning of the struggles victims of dog bites face.
-Medical bills may be draining your savings, and you could be missing work.
-Some victims of dog bites develop anxiety around other dogs.
+Medical bills may be draining your savings, and you could be forced to miss work.
+Some victims of bites develop anxiety around other dogs, and they may have permanent, disfiguring injuries.
 This can be a lifelong battle that warrants compensation.

-Dogs may be considered man’s best friends, but that can change in an instant when a dog owner is negligent.
-Philadelphia Injury Lawyers P.C. protects the rights of dog bite victims.
+Dogs may be considered man’s best friends, but that can change in an instant when an owner is negligent.
+Philadelphia Injury Lawyers P.C. protects the rights of bite victims.
 Reach out to us by phone or through our online contact form to learn more about getting compensation after an animal attack.
+You have rights as the victim of an animal attack, and our team can help you recover money for your medical expenses, missed time at work, and the ongoing suffering and trauma you have endured.

 Can You Sue for a Dog Bite in Philadelphia, PA?

 Yes, you can file a dog bite lawsuit in Philadelphia.
-Pennsylvania follows strict liability laws for dog bites, meaning dog owners are held responsible for the actions of their pets, even if they didn’t know beforehand of their dog’s aggressive behavior or propensity to bite.
+Pennsylvania follows strict liability laws for animal bites, meaning owners are held responsible for the actions of their pets, even if they didn’t know beforehand of their dog’s aggressive behavior or propensity to bite.
+Any failure to take proper precautions with their pet is considered negligence and could necessitate litigation.

-Under Pennsylvania law, the dog owners are liable for all damages if their dog bites or attacks a person, regardless of the animal’s past behavior.
-You have the option to take legal action and make a claim against the dog owner to seek compensation for your injuries, medical expenses, lost wages, pain and suffering, and other related damages.
+Under Pennsylvania law, the owners are liable for all damages if their pet bites or attacks a person, regardless of the animal’s past behavior.
+You have the option to take legal action and make a liability claim against the owner to seek compensation for your injuries, medical expenses, lost wages, pain and suffering, and other related damages.

-There are some exceptions to the rule that a dog owner is liable for injuries caused by their dog.
-For example, if the victim provoked the dog or was trespassing on the owner’s property, the owner may not be liable.
-A Philadelphia personal injury lawyer can tell you if any exceptions apply to your claim.
+There are some exceptions to the rule that a owner is liable for injuries caused by their pet.
+For example, if the victim provoked the dog or was trespassing on the owner’s property, the owner may not be liable because the animal was acting in defense of the property.
+A Philadelphia personal injury lawyer can tell you if any exceptions apply to your liability claim.

 Who Is Liable for a Dog Bite in Pennsylvania?

-In Pennsylvania, dog owners are primarily liable for injuries caused by their dogs, including dog bites.
-The state follows a strict liability rule, which means that the dog owner is responsible for damages even if they had no prior knowledge of their dog’s aggressive tendencies or if the dog had never bitten anyone before.
+In Pennsylvania, pet owners are primarily liable for injuries caused by their dogs, including bites.
+The state follows a strict liability rule, which means that the dog owner is responsible for damages even if they had no prior knowledge of their dog’s aggressive tendencies or if it had never bitten anyone before.

-According to Pennsylvania’s Dangerous Dogs law, a dog owner is liable for all damages if their dog:
+According to Pennsylvania’s Dangerous Dogs law, an owner is liable for all damages if their dog:

 - Bites or attacks a person without provocation